OpenF2/F2/docs/src/app-development.md

 	<dd>A data app is a content feed available in industry-standard formats including JSON, JSONP, RSS or app developer-designed XML.</dd>
 </dl>

 For the purposes of the documentation on this page, we'll focus on developing **display apps**.
-Browse to [The Basics: Framework](index.html#apps) for more information about F2 apps.
+Browse to [The Basics: Framework](index.html#apps) for more background information about F2 apps.

 * * * *